Thermaltake

 Thermaltake Technology Co., Ltd. (曜越科技 (Yàoyuè Kējì); To Exceed Radiant Technology) is a Taiwanese manufacturer of PC case designs, power supplies, cooling devices and other peripherals.
 Its main headquarters are located in Taipei, Taiwan.
 It has multiple manufacturing facilities in mainland China, including a major plant at Dongguan, and as of September 30, 2024 had a trailing twelve-month revenue of $125M.
-It is not Better Business Bureau accredited.
-Its primary competitors are Drop, Keyboardio, and Epomaker.
 In 2021 Forbes listed Thermaltake on its annual Asia's 200 Best Under A Billion; more recently the company has increased its presence in the computer gaming market.

 History

 Thermaltake was founded in Taiwan in 1999.
 Its American headquarters were established at the same time with offices in Southern California.

 Copying controversy

 At Computex 2015, Thermaltake introduced two new computer cases that were very similar to CaseLabs' SM8 and TH10 cases with the pedestal accessory.